EvilCrive/Wascoot/README.md

 * `homework-1`: This folder contains the report describing the structure of the database and our backend.
 * `homework-2`: This folder contains the presentation of our web application.
-## Project Description ##

-This project aims at developping a web application related to our Web Application course from the University of Padoue from Professor Nicola Ferro.
-It a tool for managers of a scooter business, helping them improve the efficiency and control over their operations.

-## How to run and use the codes? ##

-Create directory to insert project.
-Into directory : git clone https://bitbucket.org/upd-dei-stud-prj/wascoot/src/master/README.md?mode=edit&at=master.
-cd wascoot.
-Change pom.xml and context.xml file to adapt your local settings.
-To build : mvn clean package.